 The consequences vary state-to-state.
 Seek out an attorney in the home state to learn how its DMV will penalize the person's driver's license for a Nevada traffic offense.
 In many cases, the home state DMV hands down the same demerit point penalty that if would if the offense transpired in the home state.

-A Nevada conviction for speeding in a work zone can be sealed one (1) year after the case ends (not when the citation is issued).
-Convictions for non-moving violations also have a one (1) year statute of limitations for sealing.
+All Nevada speeding tickets can usually be sealed one (1) year after the case ends (not when the citation is issued).
+Convictions for non-moving violations also have a one (1) year statute of limitations for sealing.9

-Exceeding the speed limit in a work zone is not a deportable crime.
+Exceeding the speed limit anywhere is not a deportable crime.
 However, non-citizens who are ticketed for a traffic violation are still advised to meet with an attorney to help ensure that the case will not adversely affect their resident status.
 Read more about the criminal defense of immigrants in Nevada.

-Although speeding in a work zone is a low-level offense, it can carry hefty fines, demerit points, and insurance hikes.
+Although speeding is a low-level offense, it can carry hefty fines, demerit points, and insurance hikes.
 Therefore, we recommend at least consulting with an attorney to discuss trying to get the charge dropped or at least lessened to a non-moving violation.

 Yes, but speeding ticket defendants are not entitled to a jury trial, just a bench trial.
 The prosecutor tries to prove the defendant guilty beyond a reasonable doubt.
 Then the judge (since there is no jury) will deliver a verdict of guilty or not guilty.

-In Nevada, speeding ticket cases hardly ever go to trial since they are relatively minor charges: Eventually, the prosecutor and defense attorney come to a resolution that the defendant is happy with.
+In Nevada, speeding ticket cases hardly ever go to trial since they are relatively minor charges: Eventually, the prosecutor and defense attorney come to a resolution that the defendant is happy with.11

 Hiring private counsel is not mandatory, but it is encouraged: The D.A. usually extends more favorable plea deals to represented defendants than pro se (unrepresented) defendants.
 Attorneys have negotiation and litigation skills that increase the odds of getting a case dismissal or reduction.